 - Mental conditions: Depression and anxiety are mental health conditions that can either suppress the appetite or cause overeating.
 Eating disorders affecting the eating pattern of an individual can lead to malnutrition.
 For instance, anorexia nervosa can restrict a child’s food intake, causing severe malnutrition over time.
 On the other hand, binge eating disorder can cause uncontrolled eating, resulting in overnutrition.

-- Poor hygiene: Poor hygiene practices cause the development of infectious diseases, such as diarrhea.
+- Poor hygiene: Poor sanitation and hygiene practices cause the development of infectious diseases, such as diarrhea.
 Recurrent infections expose children to the risk of macro and micronutrient deficiencies, causing malnutrition (8).

 - Chronic disorders: They commonly lead to loss of appetite with or without increased calorie and protein requirement to fight the disorder.
 Some common examples are tuberculosis, cancers, and liver and kidney diseases.